OCamlPro/superbol-studio-oss/README.md

 You can download both the `superbol-fee` executable and the VSIX file from the releases page[^releases].
-Save the former in a directory that is in already `PATH` so the extension works out of the box.
+Save the former in a directory that is already in the `PATH` so the extension works out of the box.

 [^releases]: Available soon.